itepastra/automapaper/README.md

 	sudo ninja -C build install
 ## Uninstalling
 	sudo ninja -C build uninstall
-## Running
-	if it's not installed, you can run it from the build folder using ./automapaper -C {config}
 ## Bug Reports
 Please file bug reports at https://github.com/itepastra/automapaper/issues
 ## Contributing